Murad V: Ali Suavi incident

 On 20 May 1878, an attempt was made to liberate Murad from the Çırağan Palace and restore him to the throne.
 Murad's brothers, Şehzade Ahmed Kemaleddin and Şehzade Selim Süleyman, and sisters, Fatma Sultan and Seniha Sultan, and her husband Mahmud Celaleddin Pasha were involved in the plot.
 They all wanted to see Murad regain the throne.
 During the incident, Ali Suavi, a radical political opponent of Abdul Hamid's authoritarian regime, stormed the palace with a band of armed refugees from the recent Russo-Turkish War.
 The Ottoman battleship Mesudiye was anchored offshore the palace to take Murad and announce his accession.
 But he did not reach the ship, and Ali Suavi's men were unable to overcome the Beşiktaş police prefect Hacı Hasan Pasha's fierce resistance.
 The plot failed, and Ali Suavi and most of his men were killed.
-According to "İngiliz" ("English") Said Pasha, moments before his death, Ali Suavi took Murad's arm and said to him, "O our Lord, come, deliver us from the Muscovites." ("Aman efendimiz, gel bizi Moskoflardan ḫalâṣ et.")
+According to İngiliz Said Pasha, moments before his death, Ali Suavi took Murad's arm and said to him, "O our Lord, come, deliver us from the Muscovites." ("Aman efendimiz, gel bizi Moskoflardan ḫalâṣ et.")
 In the aftermath, security at the Çırağan Palace was tightened.